jeswcollins/GMA/README.md

 In principle one could "outsmart" the GMA by continuously signing up to lead a meeting a week or a few more after the coming meeting, waiting some days or weeks, then removing their name from that time slot with more than a week to go and quickly signing up for another time slot slightly further in the future.
 I don't think anyone actually did that.

 I have not received any requests that we go back to the old, GMA-free system.

 The GMA seems to have inspired some jokes/laughs among team members.
+One time the GMA sort of went haywire and kept sending out e-mails to the group.
+My bad, but it was also kind of funny.
+A quip may or may not have been made about who would gain the ability to express emotions first, one Harvard Physics PI in particular or the GMA ;)

 At least one person seemed to be uncertain whether the GMA is a separate entity from me or just a handle I have been using to sign some emails.
-I'm not sure I'd say that I've gone out of my way to convince anyone that the GMA is anything more than a moniker I suddenly started assuming in emails pertaining to group meetings.
+This lead to a quasi-philosophical discussion of what or who is or isn't an "automaton."
+At the time, I hadn't really gone out of my way to convince others that the GMA was anything more than a moniker I suddenly started assuming in emails pertaining to group meetings.

 Over the GMA's first summer, I had turned off the GMA's Auto-Sign Up feature so that it only provided reminders.
 With Auto-Sign Up disabled, more group meetings approached without anyone signed up (neither voluntariliy, nor automatically), at which point the GMA declared the meetings cancelled while asking the group members to reinstate the meeting via a group-wide email if any of them would like to do so.
 After one such cancellation, the group's PI, Vinny, asked we reinstate the meeting.
 It is difficult to say that the lack of participation had been caused by the Auto Sign Up disabling, partially because it correlated with Vinny's sabbatical during much of the same time.
 After that the rest of the group voted to re-implement the GMA's auto-sign up feature.